ChaimSh/merchants-app/README.md

 -Download or clone this project
+-cd into the merchants-app directory
+-run bundle install in your console
+-run shotgun
--cd into the merchants-app directory run bundle install in your console run shotgun open your favorite browser and enter the given local url provided by the shotgun server!
+-open your favorite browser and enter the given local url provided by the shotgun server!